ansible-collections/cloud-content-handbook/code_review_tracking_proposal.md

 **_Drawbacks:_**
 Potential drawbacks of this option include notification overload, contextual disruption, security concerns, integration maintenance, learning curve, and dependency on external services.

+_**The following are possibilities that require additional investigation.**_

+### Option 3: Automated Reminders
+1. Implement automated reminders for pending code reviews.
+2. Utilize GitHub Actions or third-party tools to send reminders for unaddressed comments or pending approvals.

+### Option 4: Pull Request Labels:
+1. Define a set of labels for pull requests to categorize them (e.g., "Ready for Review," "In Progress," "Blocked").
+2. Periodically inspect the cloud content repositories for pull requests labeled with code review-related tags using a script.